mhmehson/MS3Application/README.md

 Minor change(s):

-2. The directory was cleaned up a bit.
+2. The directory and files were cleaned up.
 There appeared to be 2 .gitignore files previously and other minor issues I had overlooked.

-3. SQLite and OpenCSV depencies were updated to the latest verions available.
+3. SQLite and OpenCSV dependencies were updated to the latest verions available.